LVMAC Scholarship Program

 - A high school senior or student attending an approved training site (e.g. college or trade school)

-- A child of a veteran who served on active duty since 16 October 1981; a child or un-remarried spouse of a service member killed in action; a child not a dependent of a veteran but enrolled in Advanced ROTC at a college or university for the purpose of completing an “active duty” commitment; or a graduating high school senior not a dependent of a veterans and joining an ROTC detachment upon entering college or university and intending an active duty commitment
+- A child of a veteran who served on active duty since 16 October 1991; a child or un-remarried spouse of a service member killed in action; a child not a dependent of a veteran but enrolled in Advanced ROTC at a college or university for the purpose of completing an “active duty” commitment; or a graduating high school senior not a dependent of a veteran and joining an ROTC detachment upon entering college or university and intending an active duty commitment

 Disclaimer: Children of veterans do not obligate themselves to any military service by applying for or accepting a LVMAC scholarship.